networknt/light-doc/content/en/tool/light-codegen/eventuate-generator.md

 In light-eventuate-4j framework generator, the model that drives code generation is the OpenAPI specification which same as normal light-rest-4j API OpenAPI specification.
-But different as normal light-rest-4j api OpenAPI specification, the eventuate based rest API Json format specification includes two services module definition (command service & query service)
+Being different from the normal light-rest-4j api OpenAPI specification, the eventuate based rest API Json format specification includes two services module definition (command service & query service)

-The base Json format will like the following:
+The base Json format will be like the following:

 ```
 {